 Furniture Manufacturing Business

 Considering the data from the 70 countries with 5 billion inhabitants accounting for 75% of the world population, the total worth of furniture amounted to US$ 406 billion in 2015, an estimate by CSIL.
 In 2016 more than half of world furniture production took place in Asia and the Pacific area.
-Furniture manufacture is a highly labor intensive industry employing millions of people across the globe.
-If you are planning to start furniture manufacturing business you should consider 15-25lakh as your minimum budget otherwise you might face crises very soon.
+Furniture manufacture is a highly labor-intensive industry employing millions of people across the globe.
+If you are planning to start the furniture manufacturing business you should consider 15-25lakh as your minimum budget otherwise you might face crises very soon.

 Knowing Your Niche

 It is probably the most important thing to do before starting any business and it includes first to decide the kind of furniture you wish to create for example office, domestic or home furniture or luxury items.
 The next thing to do will be to undertake market research to understand your target audience, the demand for it, and the geographical areas you wish to cater i.e. locally or a broader market.
 A competitive analysis involving knowing your competitors, product prices, and characteristics that will set your furniture stand out in the market is a must.
 Another aspect is customization, decide if you will allow customization for your products.
 Develop a business name, logo, and slogan.

 - The business name must give an idea of your product line.

 - The slogan should embody the ethos of your work.
 Let it be short and catchy.

 - The logo should not be messy and as neat and classy as possible.
 Hire a graphic designer to help you with this.

 - Publish a catalog with the product images and price details.